cozy/cozy-stack/docs/sharing-design.md

         seconds)
     -   `pending` for a member with an invitation sent, but who has not clicked on the link
-    -   `seen` for a member that has clicked on the inviation link, but has not setup the Cozy to Cozy replication for the sharing
+    -   `seen` for a member that has clicked on the invitation link, but has not setup the Cozy to Cozy replication for the sharing
     -   `ready` for a member where the Cozy to Cozy replication has been set up
     -   `revoked` for a member who is on longer in the sharing